 - Ontario Trauma Registry Report: Major Injury in Ontario (Sept.
 2012)

 - National Trauma Registry Analysis in Brief Reports

 - Contribute to the reduction of injuries and related deaths

 - Facilitate national and international comparisons of injuries

-- The NTR Comprehensive Data Set (NTR CDS) includes demographic, administrative and clinical data on all admissions to specialized trauma centres in participating provinces.
-As of March 31, 2014, the NTR CDS will no longer be collected by CIHI.
-Historical NTR CDS data will be available through the data request process.
+- The NTR Comprehensive Data Set (NTR CDS) included demographic, administrative and clinical data on all admissions to specialized trauma centres in participating provinces.
+As of March 31, 2014, the NTR CDS is no longer collected by CIHI.
+Historical NTR CDS data continues to be available through the data request process.

 The OTR provides statistics on injuries in Ontario.
 The OTR has three data sets:

-- The OTR Minimum Data Set (OTR MDS) included demographic, diagnostic and procedural information on all admissions to acute care hospitals in Ontario because of injury.
+- The OTR Minimum Data Set (OTR MDS) includes demographic, diagnostic and procedural information on all admissions to acute care hospitals in Ontario because of injury.